Cherreads

 "So fragile," he murmured slyly.

-Her pulse pounded in her ears as her veins seemed to explode.
-When her amber eyes turned into piercing silver, Varek's face showed uncertainty for the first time.
+Heat rushed to her vein as her amber eyes turned into piercing silver.
+Varek's face showed uncertainty for the first time.

-A shockwave burst out of her and pushed him backward, slamming him hard against the wall
+A shockwave burst out of her and pushed him backward, slamming him against the wall

 As quickly as the energy appeared, it vanished, taking her consciousness with it as the world went black.